acmeyer/s3-static-site-generator/Readme.md

 The script will run and let you know it's progress.
 It can take up to 20 minutes to complete.
 Go grab yourself a much deserved coffee!

 When it's finished, it will print the url of your site, the S3 bucket to upload your website code to, and the name servers to point your DNS to.
 You'll have to point your DNS name servers to these name servers in order to see your site when accessing it's url.
+This also may take some time before you can access your site.

 <!-- ## How to Remove